 Provides detailed information on available plots, location of deceased and more.

-The Naramata Cemetery (located at 3315 Bartlett Road Naramata,BC) is operated according to the requirements of the Cemetery Act, under the Business Practices & Consumer Protection Authority of BC, the Naramata Cemetery Bylaw No. 2023, 2001 and Regional District of Okanagan-Similkameen Fees and Charges Bylaw No. 2619, 2013.
+The Naramata Cemetery (located at 3315 Bartlett Road Naramata,BC) is operated according to the requirements of the Cremation, Interment and Funeral Services Act, under the Business Practices & Consumer Protection Authority of BC, the Naramata Cemetery Bylaw No. 2023, 2001 and Regional District of Okanagan-Similkameen Fees and Charges Bylaw.

 Before a burial may take place, you must acquire a Right of Interment Permit from the District office.
 This is the official documentation of each burial.
 Interment permits are issued only during normal working hours.